rnikhil275/rnikhil275.github.io/_posts/normal/2017-01-01-strace-internals-clone.md

 ---
 layout: post
-title: microstrace - A strace like tool
+title: Build a tracer with ptrace
 comments: True
 ---